rakoo/rakoshare/README.md

   `$ mkdir ~/Doc`

-3. Start the share:
+3. Start the share with one of the ids you created earlier, or with one you were given:

   `$ rakoshare -fileDir ~/Doc -id <the_previous_id> -useLPD=true -useDHT=true`

 4. The share is started.
-Try to edit some files, the changes will be picked up and automatically propagated to the other peers.
+If you used a WriteReadStore id, then you have the capability of writing things that will be spread to everyone;
+   otherwise you will only be able to receive from others.

 For more info: